SDKs and sample apps

-If engineers tell you that users should know X, don’t simply submit to their judgment out of ignorance with the language.
+If engineers tell you that users should know X, don’t just submit to their judgment out of ignorance with the language.
 Instead, find some developers in that language (even internal engineers in other groups) to test the documentation against.
-If those users push back and say they need more detail, you can then interface with the engineering team to provide it.
+If those users push back and say they need more detail, you can interface with the engineering team to provide it.

 One notable characteristic of the AWS docs is their consistency from doc set to doc set.
 The consistency leads to predictability and hence usability.
 However, in the SDK docs, you can see that different document generators are used to generate the docs for the various libraries.
 If you look at the API references for each of these SDK libraries, you’ll see a C++ document generator for C++ SDK docs, a Ruby document generator for Ruby SDK docs, a PHP document generator for PHP SDK, a .NET document generator for .NET SDK docs, a Java document generator for Java SDK docs and so on.

-Each programming language typically has its own annotation syntax and document generation tools.
-The annotation syntax (which programmers use directly in the code — see Javadoc tags for an example of Javadoc tags) differs by language and tool but is largely similar.
+Each programming language typically has its own unique annotation syntax and document generation tools.
+The annotation syntax (which programmers use directly in the code — see Javadoc tags for an example of Javadoc tags) differs by language and tool but is mostly similar.
 Because the documentation is generated from annotations in the code, engineers usually write and maintain this documentation.
 (Having engineers write and maintain it also reduces documentation drift.)

 Even so, there is probably quite a bit of variability from one library to the next.
 How do engineers ensure they use the same description for a class in Java that they do for Ruby and PHP?
-These document generator tools aren’t usually smart enough to leverage snippets or includes stored in a common online repository.
+These document generator tools aren’t usually smart enough to leverage snippets or includes stored in a shared online repository.
 You also can’t usually use variables or other single-sourcing techniques.
 As a result, there might be a lot of variation from one SDK’s documentation to another for mostly the same concepts.

 Google Cloud SDK